hneemann/Digital/README.md

 Digital is a simulator for digital circuits.
 It is designed for educational purposes and I use it in my lectures.
 Prior to the development of Digital, I used [Logisim](http://www.cburch.com/logisim/), developed by Carl Burch.
-If you are familiar with Logisim you will recognize the color scheme.
+If you are familiar with Logisim you will recognize the wire color scheme.

 Logisim is an excellent and proven tool for teaching purposes.
 Unfortunately, Carl Burch discontinued the development of Logisim in 2014.